Care of the soil is crucial if we are to ensure water, energy and food security for nine billion people by 2050.

 Learn how to design and nurture a beautiful space.
-Bring the energy of wild places into your garden while incorporating sustainable living and growing your own food.
+Bring the energy of wild places into your garden while growing your own food and living sustainably.

 Living on One Acre or Less - How to produce all the fruit, veg, meat, fish and eggs your family needsBy Sally Morgan